Look Forward

 Donate here

 In 1916, Hiram C. Walden converted a former Williams College fraternity house into a movie theater.
-For 109 years a continuously operated cinema as has presented movies on Spring Street as The Walden Theatre, The Taconic Theatre, College Cinema, The Nickelodeon, and finally Images Cinema.
+For 109 years a continuously operated cinema has presented movies on Spring Street as The Walden Theatre, The Taconic Theatre, College Cinema, The Nickelodeon, and finally Images Cinema.

 In 1998, Images became a community-supported, non-profit Art house Theatre — one of the first non-profit Cinemas in the country — and in the ensuing 25 years established itself as a beloved part of the region’s cultural landscape.